 The community class teaches “The Three D’s”, Democratise, De-medicalise and Destigmatise.
 Medical jargon is intentionally removed to help teach the whole community about asthma in ways which are easier to understand whilst also taking away the stigma of those living with the condition.

 Ms Henry started the groups in Salford after not receiving the help she needed from struggling with asthma from a young age.

 She visits schools and groups of Brownies to teach children about asthma in fun ways by using popular children’s stories.

-Heather added: “If you link education within a story then it is more memorable and this what I am seeing in schools”
+She added: “If you link education within a story then it is more memorable and this what I am seeing in schools.”

 The assemblies include a story about the big bad wolf from The Three Little Pigs living with asthma and the children teach him how to use his inhaler correctly.

 They also include a similar story with Darth Vader for the older children to understand.